algolia/algoliasearch-magento/README.md

 Once the extension is installed, a new **Algolia Search** menu will appear in your **System > Configuration** menu.

+### Instant Search Results Page Configuration

+This section of the configuration allows you to configure what you want in your instant search result page.

+You first need to choose a jQuery dom selector.
+The results will replace the content of this selector and put results and facets inside.

+You can choose which attributes to facet on, and which attributes to sort on.

+You can also choose to replace the default magento category page with a result page with the selected category value checked in the facet bloc.
+This require to have **BOTH instant search enable and categories as a facet**

 ### Products Configuration